 Lather AHA Hand Creme with Evening Primrose ($30.00)–This rich formula contains alpha hydroxy acids to encourage cell renewal and helps minimize the appearance of wrinkles and age spots.
 Infused and combined with chamomile, evening primrose and lemongrass it makes your hands soft and healthy looking all winter long.
 I’ve mentioned this a few times but it is SO dry here right now and I’m really noticing that on my hands.
 I’m sure that dealing with paper and typing all day doesn’t help with that at all.
 This is a very thick cream and doesn’t have a strong scent.
 You can definitely pick out the lemongrass scent, and it also has the lotion scent.
 It absorbed very quickly and didn’t leave my hands feeling sticky, just incredibly soft and smooth.
 This is getting bumped to the front of all my lotions and I’m going to immediately start using it.
 This is definitely going to help with my dry hands!
 This is also going to last a long time because I didn’t need to use much, and there is a lot in there!

 Juice Beauty Green Apple Peel Sensitive ($39.00)–This certified organic formula exfoliates and refines to reduce fine lines and wrinkles, and lightens hyperpigmentation.
 I really like that they included the product for sensitive skin since I’ve been told that peels can be very harsh on your skin.
 This will be the best way to ensure that most people will be able to use it.
-It has a very pudding like texture as you can see in the second picture.
+It has a very pudding-like texture as you can see in the second picture.
 You just apply a thick layer to your face, neck and decolletage, wait 10 minutes, and rinse off.
 They warn that you may have a bit of a burning/tingly feel, but that’s normal.
 It wasn’t until I rinsed the product off that my face burned a little bit, but that went away fast.
-I can’t say that I have noticed much of a different but I might as well use it up!
+I can’t say that I have noticed much of a difference but I might as well use it up!

 Half United fighting Hunger Necklace ($34.00)–For each necklace purchased Half United gives half of the profits to feed children in need.
 Each necklace is made using three recycled bullet casings.
 It’s a symbol of your bold stance against a problem that 925 million people face every day.
-There was a gold and silver option and I’m very relieved that I received the silver one.
+There were a gold and silver option and I’m very relieved that I received the silver one.
 I feel like I’m on a lucky streak with boxes lately and really hope that lasts.
 I’m still unclear what bullets have to do with hunger, but I love what this company does and represents.
 And I love the necklace itself.